simanga-dev/work-Integrated-learning/report.md

 ### Personal Role
 -----------------

-My responsibility at The Horizon includes, but not limited to, Analyse user needs and design, test, and develop software to meet those needs.
-Provide technical support, analyse and resolve IT issues.
-Creation and updating of document with regards to all system changes.
+My responsibility at The Horizon includes, but is not limited to, Analyse user needs, design, test, and develop software to meet those needs.
+Provide technical support, analyze and resolve IT issues.
+Create and updates documentation concerning all system changes.

 ### Class Enrollment Application

-During the first month of my intern programme at The Horizon I was introduced to Microsoft Visual C# in a training with Meccer Inter-Ed.
-Microsoft Visual C# is one of the techonlogy The Horizon use to solve business problem for their client and within the Company.
+During the first month of my intern program at The Horizon, I was introduced to Microsoft Visual C# in a training with Meccer Inter-Ed.
+Microsoft Visual C# is one of the technologies The Horizon uses to solve a business problem for their client and within the Company.

-After the training I was tasked to develop a Class Enrollment Application.
+After the training, I was tasked to develop a Class Enrollment Application.
 The application was for windows desktop users and developed using the same technology I learned in the training.
-The application was for enrolling student in a class, enable an administrator to add and remove student from a class, as well update the detail of the students.
-Developing the application gave me an hands-on experience in software development.
+The application was for enrolling students in a class, enable an administrator to add and remove students from a class, as well update the detail of the students.
+Developing the application gave me hands-on experience in software development.
 I have gained technical skills in Microsoft Visual C# including, but not limited to:
-- Creating an entity model for accessing database and use LNQ to query data
+- Creating an entity model for accessing a database and use LNQ to query data
 - Integrate unmanaged libraries and dynamic components into Visual C# application
 - Encrypt and decrypt data by using symmetric and asymmetric encryption